DavidMakin/DavidMakin.github.io/_posts/2022-03-21-how-i-rest-from-work.markdown

 I also enjoy climbing.
 Along with my wife we try to go once a week.

 Axe throwing.
-WHistlePunks in Manchester had a weekly league I was part of until Corona put an end to that :(
+WhistlePunks in Manchester had a weekly league I was part of until Corona put an end to that :(